When hiring private investigators for your law practice, be sure to:

 Why should you consider hiring private investigators for your law practice?

-Private Investigator: |
+| Private Investigator: | Attorney: |

 |